Find out more about our staff.

 CRAG has four Co-Directors.
 They are (in alphabetical order):

-Dr Jo Blanden, Co-Director
+Professor Jo Blanden, Co-Director

-Jo is a Reader in School of Economics, University of Surrey.
+Jo is a Professor in the School of Economics, University of Surrey.
 Jo's research interests lie broadly in the fields of labour and family economics.
 Her work on 'Changes in Intergenerational Mobility in Britain' found that the relationship between family income and children's adult earnings has strengthened for those born in 1970 compared to those born in 1958.
 In addition, she has looked at how obtaining qualifications in adulthood affects individuals' earnings and at falling rates of home ownership.

 Dr Vicki Harman, Co-Director

 Vicki is a Reader in the Department of Sociology, University of Surrey.
 Vicki’s research interests are primarily in the areas of family life, gender, food practices and social inequalities.
 She is passionate about using qualitative research methods including ethnography, interviews, focus groups and creative and visual approaches to research.

 Her current and previous research includes projects about food in women’s prisons, mothers’ perspectives on feeding the family on low and reduced incomes, changing notions of 'good digital parenting' prior to and during the COVID-19 pandemic and the changing nature of grandparenting.
 Vicki co-edits the journal Sociology.

 Professor Andrew King, Co-Director